-Jean-Baptiste Besançon’s solo show at Francis gallery, is titled The Blue Hour, and exhibits the Bordeaux-based painter’s work for the first time in the United Kingdom.
+Jean-Baptiste Besançon’s solo show at Francis gallery, is titled The Blue Hour, and exhibits the Bordeaux-based painter’s work for the first time in the UK.
 The title refers to the period of twilight that occurs each morning and evening; the name was selected by gallery director, Rosa Park, as the use of blue hues in Besançon’s work felt evocative to her of this moment, when there is neither daylight nor complete darkness.

 Inside the Bath gallery, Besançon’s works are hung along one side of the space, grouped tightly together in the style of a traditional portrait gallery.
 An antique bench in the centre of the room invites viewers to sit and contemplate the works.
 Colours converse across the paintings, the kinetic brushstrokes almost transcending their wooden frames.
 Paintings of deep midnight blue and inky navy suggest the dim light of a crepuscular sky, or the shimmering depths of the sea, with lighter flecks of blue like flickering sunlight refracted in the water’s surface.
 Panels of golden ochre and touches of pinkish red smoulder against the deeper shades.